Driving Under The Influence of Medical Marijuana – Is It A Crime?

 At the present time however, if a police officer feels as though someone is under the influence of marijuana while driving and is impaired, he or she can become arrested.
 As such, if someone is subjected to a Marijuana DUI, the defendant will not be charged with possession of marijuana – as is the case with other drivers without a state ID.
 This however is relative since a lawyer may try to source original doctor’s orders.

-If you or someone you know is a medical marijuana patient that has been arrested for DUI in California, the DUI defense attorneys at MacGregor & Collins can help you.
+If you or someone you know is a medical marijuana patient that has been arrested for DUI in California, the DUI defense lawyers at the Law Offices of Randy Collins can help you.
 We will bring superior legal experience to aid you in this challenging time.
-Call us today at (949) 250-6097.
+Call us today at (888) 250-2865.